-Text files can serve as scripts for your cmd2-based application, with the load, relative_load, save, and edit commands.
+Text files can serve as scripts for your cmd2-based application, with the load, relative_load, edit and history commands.

 Both ASCII and UTF-8 encoded unicode text files are supported.

 Simply include one command per line, typed exactly as you would inside a cmd2 application.